Preserving Angles Improves Feature Distillation: Experiments: Feature distillation

-In this section, the TinTeM knowledge distillation approach is compared to Proteus and distilled variants of the DINOv2 models.
-While we do not have access to the proprietary LVD-142M dataset use to distill the DINOv2 models, it has been shown that ImageNet-1K \cite{ILSVRC15} is sufficient to distill models with comparable accuracy across a range of measures \cite{zhang2024accessingvisionfoundationmodels}.
+In this section, the CosPress feature distillation approach is compared to Proteus and distilled variants of the DINOv2 models.
+While we do not have access to the proprietary LVD-142M dataset used to distill the DINOv2 models, it has been shown that ImageNet-1K \citep{ILSVRC15} is sufficient to distill models with comparable accuracy across a range of measures \citep{zhang2024accessingvisionfoundationmodels}.